Sam Rae: Politics

+Backbench (2022–2025)

+From 28 July 2022 to 28 March 2025, he served on the House of Representatives Standing Committee on Economics and the Joint Standing Committee on Electoral Matters.
+He also served on the Joint Statutory Committee on Public Accounts and Audit from 28 July 2022 to 22 June 2023 and from 1 August 2023 to 28 March 2025, and on the Joint Select Committee on Social Media and Australian Society from 16 May to 18 November 2024.

 Interjection allegation

 In March 2023, Rae was accused of interjecting "At least I have my own children" during a parliamentary contribution from the openly-lesbian member for Moncrieff, Angie Bell during a childcare debate.
 Rae strenuously denied the accusation.
 The member for Reid, Sally Sitou, and member for Parramatta, Andrew Charlton—who were in the chamber at the time of the alleged incident—strongly supported Rae's version of events.

 On the ABC's Insiders program that aired the weekend of the incident, contributor Niki Savva noted "over the past few weeks, the Liberal party has been trying to construct a narrative of bullying by Labor MPs against Liberal women and often the claims that have been made have been misleading or exaggerated."
 Bell lodged a formal complaint about the incident to the Speaker, but no findings were made.